czim/laravel-nestedupdater/VALIDATION.md

 to look for classes that contain rules, or specific rules classes may be defined for specific models, or for specific nested relations.

+**Important**: do _not_ use Laravel FormRequest classes as rule classes, and do not perform nested validation logic in rules classes on construction.
+Otherwise, you run the risk of endless recursion as nested validation is performed by the rules class, which needs to instantiate a rules class, which performs validation, etc. etc.

-However it is set up, the end result should be a model that may be instantiated and provide a method like
+However it is set up, the end result should be a class that may be instantiated and provide a method like
 this:

 ```php